Charlie Blackmon Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Padres pitchers combined to surrender 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Padres pitchers combined to give up 173 total home runs at a rate of 1.1 per game (17th in baseball).

-- In his last appearance on Wednesday, Oct.
-19, the 30-year-old left-hander started the game and went five innings against the Philadelphia Phillies.
+- In his last appearance on Saturday, Oct.
+22, the 32-year-old righty, came out of the bullpen and went three scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.